2025 in Review: Classroom Videos and Resources

 Topic 5 Special Events Topics in Australia

-Throughout the year, key moments in the school calendar created natural opportunities for purposeful learning, with events such as Anzac Day, NAIDOC Week, and Reconciliation Week supporting acts of remembering and commemorating, while also shaping classroom conversations around history, culture, community, and shared responsibility.
+Throughout the year, key moments in the school calendar created natural opportunities for purposeful learning, with popular special events including Anzac Day, NAIDOC Week, and Sorry Day and Reconciliation Week.
+These topics support acts of remembering and commemorating, while also shaping classroom conversations around history, culture, community, and shared responsibility.

 January Special Events Topics in Australia